imdrr30/tfs-linker/README.md

 To set up TFS Linker in your IntelliJ-based IDE, follow these steps:

 1. Run `tfs-linker-auto-config` in 'PowerShell' from the IDE's project path to initiate the configuration process.
+It will take care of linking process automagically.

     <img src="docs/autoConfig.png" alt="Auto Config File watcher" width="1000"/>

-### Manual setup for File Watcher:
+### Manual setup for File Watcher (If auto config doesn't work):

 Follow these steps to configure File Watcher: